 Preventing Dead Stock

-Dead stock refers to stocks that either have expired, gone out of season, or became irrelevant in the industry of ecommerce.
-By strategically planning, you can prevent yourself from experiencing this expensive inventory mistake.
+Dead stock refers to stocks that either have expired, gone out of season, or become irrelevant in the industry of ecommerce.
+By strategically planning, you can prevent your supply chain process from experiencing any inventorying mistake.

 Saving Storage Costs